FOR IMMEDIATE RELEASE: (Updated June 23, 2018)

 If could save your life!

-Seattle, WA: Tim Hanley, a 62 year old Seattle resident was surprised to learn that he needed open heart surgery earlier this year.
+Seattle, WA: Tim Hanley, a 62 year old Seattle resident was surprised to learn that he needed to undergo an open heart surgery.
 He didn’t have a heart attack, wasn’t among any of the risk groups for heart disease, and in fact, didn’t have any recognizable symptoms.
 But during a routine CT Chest Scan, it was discovered that he had calcium in his arteries.
 He consulted Dr. Lewis, a cardiologist in Issaquah, WA, and was sent for a Coronary Calcium Scan at Bellevue Medical Imaging.
-Tim credits that 10 minute scan, (that cost him less than $100 out of pocket), with having saved his life.
+Tim credits that 10 minute scan, (that cost him less than $100), with having saved his life.

 The Coronary Calcium Scan revealed that Tim had a Calcium Score of 709.7.
 Dr. Brian Jacobs, Radiologist, stated he was a very high risk of a cardiac event and recommended him for a catheter angiography.
 Tim followed up with Dr. Ming Zhang of Swedish Heart & Vascular to get a second opinion.
-Dr. Zhang reviewed the Calcium Scoring as well as the ECG taken during a recent stress-echo test order by Dr. Lewis and determined that Tim needed an catheter angiogram, just as Dr. Jacobs had recommended.
+Dr. Zhang reviewed the Calcium Scoring as well as the ECG taken during a recent stress-echo test order by Dr. Lewis and recommended that Tim have an angiogram.

 The findings of the Angiogram examination revealed that Tim had a stenosis of his Left Main Coronary Artery with blockages in his Left Anterior Descending Artery (the L.A.D.) as well as his Circumflex Artery System.
-He was found to be at extremely high risk of a major coronary event known as a Widow Maker Heart Attack.
-He was taken from the Catheter Lab and prep’d for open heart surgery.
+He was found to be at extremely high risk of a catastrophic coronary event.
+He was taken from the Catheter Lab to be prep’d for open heart surgery.
 On Sunday, March 11, 2018, at 7:00 AM, the Swedish Heart & Vascular surgery team, lead by Dr. Patrick Ryan, performed a Coronary Artery Quadruple Bypass Graft, (CABG x4 pronounced cabbage).

-Here’s How You Can Help: If you or someone you know has undergone an open heart surgery and would like to contribute to The Open Hearts Project, please contact Tim by email at Tim@TheOpenHeartsProject.org, so he may schedule a photo session and an interview.
-There is never a charge, and all who volunteer to share their Heart Story, receive a free T-Shirt and Hat bearing the logo of The Open Hearts Project as a small token of appreciation for participating.
+Here’s How You Can Help: If you or someone you know has undergone an open heart surgery and would like to contribute to The Open Hearts Project, please contact Tim by email at Tim@TheOpenHeartsProject.org.
+He will schedule a photo session and conduct an interview so as to get your photo and information listed on the Heart Stories.
+There is never a charge, and currently all who volunteer to share their Heart Story, receive a free T-Shirt and Hat bearing the logo of The Open Hearts Project as a small token of appreciation for participating.
 For more information, please visit www.TheOpenHeartsProject.org.